-- 1. Student athletes will identify themselves to the course and clinical faculty the first day of class each semester. - 2.
-Students will arrange for early dismissal from class or clinical by completing the "Saint Anselm College Class Conflict Form for Student Athletes."
-They must submit the completed form to the course and clinical (if applicable) faculty at least one class/clinical day in advance of the first necessary early dismissal.
-In addition, students must discuss clinical make-up arrangements with their instructors at the time they submit the form.
+- 1. Student athletes will identify themselves to the course and clinical faculty the first day of each class. - 2.
+As per the athletic department policy, students will arrange for early dismissal from class or clinical by completing the "Saint Anselm College Class Conflict Form for Student Athletes."
+They must submit the completed form to the course and clinical (if applicable) faculty at the beginning of the semester.